Hahn-Software/HahnCargoSim/README.md

 We want you to write a frontend in either Angular or React, that allows you to log into the “Hahn Cargo Simulation”.
 After the login there should be an option to start / stop the simulation and to create Orders (for debug purposes).
 Also, this frontend should visualize what your transporter automation in the backend is doing.

-When the simulation is started, your program (written in .Net6) should automate everything from accepting orders and moving transporters, to buying new transporters.
+When the simulation is started, your program (written in .Net6 or above) should automate everything from accepting orders and moving transporters, to buying new transporters.
 All that can be done by using the simulations API.
 So just hit start and watch your program make coins.

 Your Application should be startable with a docker-compose and checkable.
 It also should have a repository with a git history.